-&lt;sup>20 Raab, L. Mark, Judith F. Porcasi, Katherine Bradford, and Andrew Yatsko, 1995.
+20 Raab, L. Mark, Judith F. Porcasi, Katherine Bradford, and Andrew Yatsko, 1995.
 Debating Cultural Evolution: Regional Implications of Fishing Intensification at Eel Point, San Clemente Island.
 Pacific Coast Archaeological Society Quarterly 31(3):3-27.

-&lt;sup>21 The term "Gabrielino" is a general term that refers to those Native Americans who were administered by the Spanish at the Mission San Gabriel Arcángel.
+21 The term "Gabrielino" is a general term that refers to those Native Americans who were administered by the Spanish at the Mission San Gabriel Arcángel.
 Prior to European colonization, the Gabrielino occupied a diverse area that included: the watersheds of the Los Angeles, San Gabriel, and Santa Ana rivers; the Los Angeles basin; and the islands of San Clemente, San Nicolas, and Santa Catalina.
 Some modern Tribes use alternative spellings.

-&lt;sup>22 Kroeber, A.L., 1925.
+22 Kroeber, A.L., 1925.
 Handbook of the Indians of California.
 Dover Publications, Inc., New York, reprinted 1976.

-&lt;sup>23 Erlandson, Jon M., 1994.
+23 Erlandson, Jon M., 1994.
 Early Hunter-Gatherers of the California Coast.
 Plenum Press, New York.

-&lt;sup>24 Raab, L. Mark, Judith F. Porcasi, Katherine Bradford, and Andrew Yatsko, 1995.
+24 Raab, L. Mark, Judith F. Porcasi, Katherine Bradford, and Andrew Yatsko, 1995.
 Debating Cultural Evolution: Regional Implications of Fishing Intensification at Eel Point, San Clemente Island.
 Pacific Coast Archaeological Society Quarterly 31(3):3-27.

-&lt;sup>25 Bean, L.J., and C.R.
+25 Bean, L.J., and C.R.
 Smith, 1978.
 Gabrielino, in California, edited by R.F.
 Heizer, pp. 538-549 Handbook of North American Indians, Vol. 8, W. C. Sturtevant, general editor, Smithsonian Institution, Washington, D.C.

-&lt;sup>26 Bean, L.J., and C.R.
+26 Bean, L.J., and C.R.
 Smith, 1978.
 Gabrielino, in California, edited by R.F.
 Heizer, pp. 538-549 Handbook of North American Indians, Vol. 8, W. C. Sturtevant, general editor, Smithsonian Institution, Washington, D.C.

-offerings, such as stone tools, baskets, shell beads, projectile points, bone and shell ornaments, and otter skins, were interred with the deceased.
+when the Spanish arrived, and at that time was spreading to other neighboring Takic groups.
+The Gabrielino practiced both cremation and inhumation of their dead.
+A wide variety of grave offerings, such as stone tools, baskets, shell beads, projectile points, bone and shell ornaments, and otter skins, were interred with the deceased.

-Coming ashore on Santa Catalina Island in October of 1542, Juan Rodriguez Cabrillo was the first European to make contact with the Gabrielino; the 1769 expedition of Portolá also passed through Gabrielino territory.
-Native Americans suffered severe depopulation and their traditional culture was radically altered after Spanish contact.
+Coming ashore on Santa Catalina Island in October of 1542, Juan Rodriguez Cabrillo was the first European to make contact with the Gabrielino; the 1769 expedition of Portolá also passed through Gabrielino territory.27 Native Americans suffered severe depopulation and their traditional culture was radically altered after Spanish contact.
 Nonetheless, Gabrielino descendants still reside in the greater Los Angeles and Orange County areas and maintain an active interest in their heritage.